The good news about the new job, the new house we have been waiting for. We are ecstatic!

 But there are things you can do before actually giving your cat away.

 Perhaps it is not even the cat who caused the allergy but the cat litter.
 There are different kinds of litters out there and changing to a dust free one could help your allergy.

-One can find lots of information online around cats and allergies which show that choosing the right cat litter may reduce or even alleviate the symptoms entirely.
+One can find lots of information online around cats and allergies which shows that choosing the right cat litter may reduce or even alleviate the symptoms entirely.

-Hoovering frequently, washing the cats bedding regularly and changing from carpets to hard wood floors are some other ways of helping your allergy.
+Hoovering frequently, washing the cat’s bedding regularly and changing from carpets to hard wood floors are some other ways of helping your allergy as well.

-And of course the Word Wide Web is filled with an abundance of useful information.
+And of course the World Wide Web is filled with an abundance of useful information.

 RENTED ACCOMMODATION: NO PETS ALLOWED

 Let me tell you that this rule is often put there for the “worst case scenario” in which pets are making a mess or damage furniture.
-In my experience you can often talk to landlords, especially if you explain to them that cats are incredible clean animals and show them your latest ‘state of the art’ scratching tree.
+In my experience, you can often talk to landlords, especially if you explain to them that cats are incredibly clean animals, and show them your latest ‘state of the art’ scratching tree.

-Why scrape at furniture when there are seven mice, three furry balls and a fluffy heart dangling off your eight layers cat tree and the top royal cushion is directing towards the window with amazing view?
+Why scrape at furniture when there are seven mice, three furry balls and a fluffy heart dangling off your eight layers cat tree?
+All this while the top royal cushion is directing towards the window with amazing view?